segovia94/block-style-plugins/README.md

 By adding a `template` you may specify a template theme suggestion of your choosing for the block.

+By default, each field value will be set as a CSS class on the block.
+The one exception will be checkboxes.
+The checkbox data is passed along (with other style data) to the theme layer and can be accessed in a preprocess function at `$variables['configuration']['block_styles']` or in a Twig template at `{{ configuration.block_styles }}`

 ### Example Plugins